 As a Principal at PGAdesign, my work focuses on green schoolyards, multi-family housing projects, and playgrounds.
 Designing inclusive, playful spaces are at the heart of my work.
 In addition to design, I enjoy the technical aspects of the work such as developing details, ensuring ADA compliance, and designing stormwater treatment systems.

 The team at PGAdesign is truly passionate about our work, as we’ve seen first-hand the impact that thoughtfully designed spaces can have on people’s lives.

 I received a Bachelor of Fine Arts with a focus in photography from Cornell University.
 From there I went on to obtain a Master of Landscape Architecture from University of Massachusetts at Amherst.

 Why did you decide to go into landscape architecture?

 I was studying fine arts when I realized I could apply my love of design and gardening to a profession that benefits communities and the environment.

 What’s your favorite recreation spot?

-I enjoy taking long hikes throughout the Bay Area with my husband and our dachshund Winnie.
+I enjoy taking long hikes throughout the Bay Area with my husband and our dachshund.
 One favorite destination is King Mountain in Larkspur where a 500-foot climb is rewarded with breathtaking views of the East Bay.